cynthiateeters/hap-blog-starter/content/blog/hap-meets-grace.md

 Then I saw her.

 A tall, white-plated robot stepped out of the doorway, her vacuum tube glowing with a calm soft blue light.
-She wore vintage round glasses that caught the light just so, and moved with this graceful, steady confidence that made me stand a little straighter without thinking about it.
+She wore vintage round glasses that caught the light just so, and moved with this graceful, steady confidence that made me stand straighter without even thinking — almost like I was coming to attention.

 "Hello," she said.
 "I am Grace Hopper."